cltl/wsd-dynamic-sense-vector/diary-minh.md

 i.e. we'll need double the amount of RAM.
 I changed the program so that it optimize batches before applying sampled softmax.

+Same-length experiment:

+    squeue | grep minh
+               3779739       gpu exp-opti   minhle  R 1-00:49:00      1 gcn15

+    [minhle@int1 wsd-dynamic-sense-vector]$ tail -n 1 slurm-3779739.out
+        finished 88000 of 157344 batches, sample batch cost: 0.0000002

+So it would take: 10/(88000/157344) = 17.88 days to finish 10 epochs.
+I can already report this number.
+I stopped the job so it won't consume too much of my budget.

+Cancelled job 3779919 (exp-h256p64.job) because it the dev set wasn't fixed.
+It would cause bigger random variation.

 5. [x] Try out scikit implementation
 4. [x] Implement custom kernel ("We found that the graph has about the right density for common senses when ... between 85 to 98.")
 3. [x] measure running time